nx98304/HoneyPot/README.md

 ### ...that this mod probably will NEVER fix
 - Custom shader-heavy stuff.
 Like fancy particle effects, complex water effects, etc.

+### ...that are related to Xyth24 "PH mods"
+- Xyth24's PH mods aren't really PH mods; they are HS1 mods with `.unity3d` file extension removed.
+Which means `HoneyPotInspector.exe` will not process them at all.
+- The hair part of the Xyth24's head mods don't have issues, because all hairs are forced to use PH hair shaders by default.
+But accessories and other Xyth24 mods will fail to work if they *pretend* to be PH mods.
+- **Fix step1:** Add `.unity3d` file extension back to Xyth24 abdatas, and run HoneyPotInspector.exe, so it picks up the mods now.
+- **Fix step2:** Add `.unity3d` file extension to the first line of Xyth24 PH lists accordingly.

 ## Possible Roadmap

 - Find a way to just disable every surface water / ground water HoneyPot detects.
 There cannot be any sensible way to remap water shaders.